logan-cantin/lambda-tutorial/README.md

 }
 ```
 Where `new_name` is the new name to be added.
 The endpoint will call the database function `db.write_name()` to add the name to the database.
 If `write_name` is successful (i.e. it returns True), then the output should be "Success".
 Otherwise, the output should be "Failure".

+## Notes
+- Don't change any files other than app.py!

 ## Final challenge
 Once you have completed challenges 1-5, the final challenge has to do with pushing your changes to GitHub.
 The goal of this challenge is to create a new branch whose name is your name (e.g. if my name is Logan, I should create a branch called logan), commit your code, and then push it to origin.
 Once you have completed this challenge, please let your team leader know.